 books/system/doc/acl2-doc.lisp contains the ACL2 system

 documentation, and project members are welcome to improve it.

 We also distribute a few interface

-tools, such as support for infix printing.
+tools.
 For these, see the Utilities

 Books and Papers about ACL2 and Its Applications.
 Some of the